Skip to main content

-An Agent uses a Large Language Model (LLM) to orchestrate a cycle of reasoning and action.
-At the core agents run a “think-act-observe” loop: it thinks about what to do, acts by using tools, and observes the results to inform its next thought.
+An Agent uses a Large Language Model to orchestrate a cycle of reasoning and action.
+It thinks about what to do, acts by calling tools, and observes the results to inform its next step.

 import dreadnode as dn